Seminar Quick Facts

 Center for Disease Control and Prevention: Health Information for Travelers to Ghana

-US State Department Country Information: Ghana
+US State Department Country Information: Ghana International Travel Information

 Visa Information: Consulate General of Ghana

 The main idea for this course will be to use Accra as a way to illuminate cities of the students' own choice.
-This means that the course will be inherently comparative and features of Accra will be used to ignite students’ understanding of details of the urban in general.
+This means that the course will be inherently comparative and that features of Accra will be used to ignite students’ understanding of details of the urban in general.
 Features of other African cities such as Cairo, Lagos, Kinshasa, and Johannesburg will be introduced primarily through literary, anthropological, and other humanistic texts.
 And spatial concepts such as spatial morphology, spatial traversal and the means of locomotion, space-time anamorphism (for science fiction), topoanalysis (from phenomenology), and chronotopes (from Bakhtin) will be progressively introduced and applied to different urban features.
 The course will be a combination of classroom discussions and various fieldwork walking and bus tours of Accra.
-These will help to further ground the spatial concepts they will have been introduced to in class.
+These will help to further ground the spatial concepts students will have been introduced to in class.
 There will also be trips to the Elmina and Cape Coast Castles, old seats of the European trading presence on the Gold Coast/Ghana and sites of the slave trade.

 Accra, Ghana, but with additional trips to Cape Coast and Elmina, sites of some of the most famous castles on the coast of West Africa.
 The name Accra is a corruption of the word “nkrang”, which means “ants” in Akan.
 Legend has it that the Ga people emerged liked ants from the east of what is now Accra and were thought to have come from today’s Yoruba in Nigeria.
 Certain linguistic features and words are shared between the Ga and the Yoruba but the links are too ancient and vague to be properly corroborated.
 What is more pertinent to the history of Accra, however, is events that took place in the mid-17th century.
 Dutch merchants procured land on the coast and built a fort in today’s Usshertown in 1649; the English built Fort James a canon’s shot away from Usshertown (1 canon shot = 300 feet) and built James Fort, while the Danes, also very significant European merchants on the coast, built Christiansborg Fort (later Castle) in 1659.
 But the real historical significance of these dates is that following conflicts between the Ga Kingdom at Ayawaso, which was located some 11 from the coast, and the warlike Akan tribe of Akwamu, the Ga Kingdom was defeated and the people there fled to the coast to seek protection under the shadows of the three European establishment.
-What seems like a straightforward story of war refugees however conceals other complex social realities, and it is these complexities that later own provided the seeds for what by the late 19th and early 20th centuries became the bustling city of Accra.
+What seems like a straightforward story of war refugees however conceals other complex social realities, and it is these complexities that later on provided the seeds for what by the late 19th and early 20th centuries became the bustling city of Accra.
 In the 21st century Accra has been recognized as a buzzing transnational and African metropolis that boasts cosmopolitan features but amply leavened with traditional details.
 While some of these features and contradictions are specific to Accra, they are not entirely exclusive to the city.
 Through them we can get a really good sense of the evolution of other African cities that were formed through the crucible of British and French colonialism such as Lagos, Nairobi, Dakar, Kinshasa, and Johannesburg, among others.